koushikchodraju/Happy-v2/README.md

 **Symptoms**: `websockets.exceptions.ConnectionClosedError: 1011 (internal error)`.

 **Solution**:
 This is a server-side issue from the Gemini API.
-Simply reconnect by clicking the connect button or saying "Hello Ada" again.
+Simply reconnect by clicking the connect button or saying "Hello Happy" again.
 If it persists, check your internet connection or try again later.

 ---